In need of a few new advertisement ideas?

 So, what does all this mean for brands?

-A lot of opportunities, that’s what.
+It’s one of the advertisement ideas with a lot of opportunities, that’s what.

 According to research by Network Insights, life event targeting is more effective than demographic targeting, noting that “Consumers going through life events are much more likely to have similar purchase needs than consumers that are merely in the same age, gender or income demographic.”

 It’s able to produce big returns because life event marketing taps into major, emotional events.
 And when it comes to major purchases, emotions play a major role.
+So, for one of the best advertisement ideas, Life Events is a big one.

 The success stories are already streaming in from brands like Sonos, who reported a 50% increase in ad recall, a 35% increase in purchase intent, and a 5x lift in Search after using life event targeting.

-Advertisement Ideas: In-Market Audiences
+2. In-Market Audiences

 In-market audiences aren’t exactly new to Google.